eSR Frequently Asked Questions

 After submitting your petition, you will receive an email confirming the electronic receipt of the bankruptcy petition submitted to the Court.
 The bankruptcy petition will NOT be officially filed until you receive a Notice of Bankruptcy Case Filing from the court with a case number.

 2. How do I pay the filing fee?

 Payments must be made in the form of a Cashier's Check or Money Order.
-Payments can be mailed or put in the drop box in the lobby of both the Madison and Eau Claire courthouses.
+Payments can be mailed to the Madison Courthouse or put in the drop box in the lobby of both the Madison and Eau Claire courthouses.